 Eb says the project was inspired by a UK initiative; Open Farm Sunday.
 The nationwide, cross-sector event attracts 300,000 visitors to 350 farms each year.
 “The UK model is about farmer’s telling their stories, their way.
 Some events are like mini festivals, others are farm walks for a few dozen people, some focus on environmental practices, others on family-friendly participation.
 It’s about giving farmers the tools and support to get the job done their way.”

 For more information, prospective farmer hosts and visitors can visit www.openfarms.co.nz.

 About Open Farms

 Open Farms is a platform to reconnect Kiwis with the people and places that grow our food.
 It’s a grassroots, nationwide initiative encouraging farmers from all sectors to host Open Farm day experiences on March 1st, 2020.
 The platform provides farmers with event guidance, visitor marketing and registration support and connects visitors to Open Farm days via a booking system at www.openfarms.co.nz.
-The platform is independently run by Open Farms Ltd, with support from sponsors Beef + Lamb New Zealand, DairyNZ, the Our Land and Water National Science Challenge and Farmside Powered by Vodafone.
+The platform is independently run by Open Farms Ltd, with support from sponsors Beef + Lamb New Zealand, DairyNZ, the Our Land and Water National Science Challenge and Farmside backed by One NZ.